The T20 during

-- The T20 develops policy recommendations within nine thematic Task Forces which are published as Policy Briefs in the first half of 2017.
+- The T20 develops policy recommendations within thematic Task Forces which are published as Policy Briefs in the first half of 2017.

 - The T20 works in close cooperation with G20 policy makers through the Task Forces and its workshops and conferences.

 - The T20 blog publishes analytical and opinion pieces by high-level experts on key issues ahead of the 2017 G20 Summit in Hamburg.

 - One of the key outcomes of the T20 Germany process will be the establishment of an additional permanent web-based G20 Insights Platform that provides policy analysis to support G20 policy making.